Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Preliminaries

-This expansion, dubbed the Koopman mode decomposition (KMD), explains temporal observations of a potentially \emph{nonlinear} process \cref{eq:DS4SDMD} in terms of \emph{intrinsic} exponentials.
+\end{definition} To paraphrase, the Koopman mode decomposition explains temporal observations of a potentially \emph{nonlinear} process \cref{eq:DS4SDMD} through a \emph{super-position} of exponentials.
 Unsurprisingly, many algorithms have been designed to approximate this spectral expansion, with DMD being the most prominent.